tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ## Notes

 This turned out to be much bigger than I anticipated.
-This post is easily three time as long as any other post I've written.
 And I had to leave some stuff out!
 For more details, check out [Haskeleton][].
 Hopefully some day it will make this post obsolete.